stormpath/stormpath-dotnet-documentation/docs/authentication.rst

 Setting Token Expiration Time .............................

-If you need to change the expiration time of the Access Token or Refresh Token, please login to the `Stormpath Admin Console`_ and navigate to the OAuth Policy of your Stormpath Application.
+If you need to change the expiration time of the Access Token or Refresh Token, log in to the `Stormpath Admin Console`_ and navigate to the OAuth Policy of your Stormpath Application.
 You can configure the time-to-live (TTL) for both Access and Refresh Tokens.

 .. _configuring_cookie_flags: